 Caras shook his head.
 "I want to see you again, Sagi-san.
 So, though it may be some time, I will return one day.
 I promise that to you, and to myself."

-Sagi smiled.
+Sagi smiled again.
 "In this peaceful world that you helped to create, along with my other dear friends, I can wait however long."

-At the fortuneteller's abode, Takako sat by her crystal ball, smiling as she gazes into it and sees Sagi and Caras meeting once again by the lake.
+At the fortuneteller's abode, Takako sat by her crystal ball, smiling as she gazed into it and saw Sagi and Caras meeting once again by the lake.

 "Perhaps a story that never ends is not a tragedy after all."